DCC-EX/EX-Turntable/README.md

 # Automatic phase switching

-As of version 0.3.1-Beta, Turntable-EX supports automatic phase switching as the default behaviour, based on a defined number of degrees from home (default, 45 degrees).
+As of version 0.3.1-Beta, EX-Turntable supports automatic phase switching as the default behaviour, based on a defined number of degrees from home (default, 45 degrees).
 This simplifies phase switching for Conductor level users, and will automatically revert the phase 180 degrees later.
-Manual phase switching via the Turntable-EX control commands is still supported and will not be deprecated.
-Refer to the documentation for the full explanation of how phase switching is implemented in Turntable-EX, and how to use and configure it.
+Manual phase switching via the EX-Turntable control commands is still supported and will not be deprecated.
+Refer to the documentation for the full explanation of how phase switching is implemented in EX-Turntable, and how to use and configure it.

-# Turntable-EX control commands
+# EX-Turntable control commands

 The turntable is controlled by sending the desired position defined as the number of steps from home, and an activity flag.